 In-Person Group Quarters Enumeration

-- Quickly completing your Census form decreases the need for a Census worker to visit your home and maintains social distancing.
+- Quickly completing your Census form online or by mail decreases the need for a Census worker to visit your home.

 - Check the 2020 Census Response Rate Tracker for daily updates.
 Census Tracker

 - The 2020 Census is counting EVERYONE until September 30, 2020.

 - The 2020 Census only asks a questions about name, age, race, sex, Hispanic Origin, family relationship, and housing situation of everyone in the home.